sonali091023/90DaysOfDevOps/2026/day-03/linux-commands-cheatsheet.md

 -->tail -n 50 file.txt - shows the last 50 lines of a file

--->chmod - modify file or directory permissions
+-->chmod: modify file or directory permissions

--->chown - change ownership of a file or directory
+-->chown: change ownership of a file or directory

+-->usermod: To add user to the group we use command usermod

 **Networking troubleshooting Commands:**